SKovbel/ElasticsearchManager/README.md

 # ElasticsearchManager
-a Elasticsearch manager tools,baseon Elsaticsearch5.1
-just for study elasticsearch
+a Elasticsearch manager tools, base on Elsaticsearch5.1 and curl, just for study elasticsearch.